Joe Batchelor: St Helens

 In May 2018, Batchelor agreed to join Super League side St Helens, signing a three-year contract with the club ahead of the 2019 season.
 During his first season at the club, he returned to York City Knights on loan.
 The initial one-month loan was extended for the whole season, but Saints exercised the option to recall him.
 He made his Super League debut for St Helens against Hull in April 2019.
 Later in the season, he also played for Leigh Centurions on a dual registration deal.
 Batchelor's first team opportunities at St Helens were limited, and he made only eight appearances during his first two seasons at the club.

 His breakthrough came in the 2021 season, becoming a regular starter in the second-row for the club following the departures of Zeb Taia and Dom Peyroux.
 On 17 July 2021, he played for St Helens in their 26–12 win against Castleford Tigers in the 2021 Challenge Cup Final.
 In August 2021, Batchelor extended his contract with Saints until the end of the 2023 season.
 On 9 October 2021, he played for St Helens in their 12–10 victory over Catalans Dragons in the 2021 Super League Grand Final.

-On 24 September 2022, Batchelor played for St Helens in their 2022 Super League Grand Final victory over Leeds Rhinos.
+On 24 September 2022, Batchelor played for St Helens in their 2022 Super League Grand Final victory over Leeds Rhinos, and was rewarded with a further contract extension until 2025.
+He played 15 games for St Helens in the 2023 Super League season as the club finished third on the table.

+Batchelor played 17 matches for St Helens in the 2024 Super League season which saw the club finish sixth on the table.
+Batchelor played in St Helens golden point extra-time playoff loss against Warrington.

+Hull FC

+On 16 September 2025, it was announced that Batchelor would be departing St Helens at the end of the 2025 Super League season.
+On the same day, it was revealed he had signed a contract to join Hull F.C. starting in 2026.